HeinrichApfelmus/hyper-haskell/README.md

 … the strongly hyped Haskell interpreter.

 *HyperHaskell* is a graphical interpreter for the programming language [Haskell][].
 You use worksheets to enter expressions and evaluate them.
-Results are displayed using HTML.
+Results are displayed graphically using HTML.

-*HyperHaskell* uses the [GHC][] API to interpret Haskell programs.
-The graphical front-end is built on the cross-platform [Electron][] framework.
+*HyperHaskell* is intended to be *easy to install*.
+It is cross-platform and should run on Linux, Mac and Windows.
+Internally, it uses the [GHC][] API to interpret Haskell programs, and the graphical front-end is built on the cross-platform [Electron][] framework.

-*HyperHaskell* looks like this:
+*HyperHaskell*'s main attraction is a [`Display`][display] class that supersedes the good old [`Show`][show] class.
+The result looks like this:

   <img src="docs/screenshots/worksheet-diagrams.png" height="500">